StackStorm/st2-docker/.github/ISSUE_TEMPLATE/bug_report.md

  - stackstorm/stackstorm image: [e.g. v2.7.1]

 **To Reproduce**
-If necessary, please specify steps to reproduce the behavior:
+If necessary, please specify steps to reproduce the behavior.
-1. Go to '...'
-2. Click on '....'
-3. Scroll down to '....'
-4. See error

 **Screenshots**
 If applicable, add screenshots to help explain your problem.